Davidonium/floridaman/README.md

 This project is an HTTP API with an endpoint that provides a random floridaman heading each time and an integration with slack to add a slash command to slack to provide the same functionality.

-Also includes a script to retrieve all the floridaman headings from /r/floridaman in Reddit.
+Also includes a script that retrieves all the floridaman headings from /r/floridaman in Reddit and dumps them in redis.

 The project uses Redis for storage and [graw](https://github.com/turnage/graw) for querying the reddit API.